 Orana in Residency

-Ten per cent of the profits from the pop-up will support The Orana Foundation
+Ten per cent of the profits from the pop-up went to The Orana Foundation

-“Our work in The Orana Foundation has been funded by people who ate in Restaurant Orana and realised there’s been a blind spot when it comes to acknowledging and preserving Indigenous foods and culture, and that’s why we’re bringing Orana to Sydney.”
+“Our work in The Orana Foundation has been funded by people who ate in Restaurant Orana and realised there’s been a blind spot when it comes to acknowledging and preserving Indigenous foods and culture, and that’s why we brought Orana to Sydney.”